• Skip to primary navigation

 Equipment

 You will need a large mixing bowl.
-I like to use an earthenware bowl similar to this one because it is large enough to hold all the ingredients without getting flour everywhere.
+I like to use a large earthenware bowl because it is large enough to hold all the ingredients without getting flour everywhere.

 For baking the rolls you will need a baking sheet, and a roll of baking paper to prevent the rolls from sticking to the baking tray.